yawollopkcaj/bimanual-napkin-folding/README.md

 <img src="assets/loss.png" width="620" alt="Training loss on log-log axes for ten runs, every one descending smoothly from roughly 50 down to between 0.05 and 0.3 across 200k gradient steps">

 *Training loss, log-log.
 Gradient step on the x axis (100 to 200k), behavior-cloning loss on the y.
 Each line is one training run logged during ACT development.
-Two are explicitly labeled `act-baseline`; the rest carry Weights & Biases auto-generated names (`copper-fire-5`, `vivid-pine-12`, `cinnamon-tart-7` and so on) that are assigned at random and encode nothing about their configuration.
-The lines that stop early are runs terminated before completion, mostly within the first few thousand steps.
-Four ran the full distance and finished between roughly 0.05 and 0.3.
-The figure is not here to single out a winner.
-It is here because every single one of them descends smoothly.*
+Note that every single one of them descends smoothly.*

 **The loss-curve trap.** Every run converges.
 Loss falls monotonically across nearly three orders